 H.B.
 Fleming was founded in 1955 by Howard B. Fleming and Ray Erickson with a focus on pile driving and marine work.
 In 1993, Dean Sciaraffa and John Linscott III purchased the company, expanding the scope of services to include design-build solutions for excavation support systems, cofferdams, ground improvement, subaqueous pipelines, retaining walls, and drilled shafts.
-In 2015, Dean and John sold the business to John “Scotty” Linscott IV and David Gifford who have continued expanding in size and scope.
+In 2015, Dean and John sold the business.
+John “Scotty” Linscott IV is now the owner, who continues expanding the company in size and scope.
 Dean Sciaraffa continues to serve as corporate director and maintains an active role in the company’s daily activities.

 H.B.
 Fleming has earned a reputation for quality, cost-effective geotechnical design-build solutions.
 Our ability to rapidly mobilize equipment and problem-solve has led to many long-term client and partner relationships.